IanWark/TBTG/README.md

 # TBTG
 A simple Turn Based Tactics Game with randomly generated levels made in Delphi.

-A lot of the game's constants can be tweaked in GameValues
+A lot of the game's constants can be tweaked in GameValues.pas

 Reading Delphi: